 So what is coaching?
-Frankly, it is a structured, yet fluid conversation with the single goal of supporting people achieve their best – whether they’re a company leader, a mum or a student.
+It’s a structured, yet fluid conversation with the single goal of supporting people achieve their best – whether they’re a company leader, a mum or a student.
 The focus of these conversations is you.
 You are in the driving seat; the coach is sitting next to you.
 As we know though, being our best is not easy – perhaps there are limiting beliefs that we have to face or organisational challenges that we must overcome.
 That’s where the coach comes in.

 Coaching distinctly differs from therapy and similar practices in a number of ways.
 Most importantly coaching is clearly focused on your future, fostering improved performance and sustainable change.
 In addition coaching can be pretty quick and typically most coaches won’t do more than around 6 or so sessions with a client.